Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games

-To mimic human experts' identification process, we propose \sys which consists of four subsystems: Review Point-of-View (\syspov) subsystem, Review Statistics (\sysstats) subsystem, Examine Sense-Performance Consistency (\sysspc) subsystem, and Multi-View Integration (\sysinteg) subsystem.
-The first three subsystems' designs are associated with the three observations we discovered regarding the inherent nature of the cheat identification process as elaborated in \autoref{sec: Fact OBS}.
-The fourth subsystem integrates the results derived from the first three subsystems.
+To mimic human experts' identification process, we propose \sys which consists of four subsystems: Review Point-of-View (\syspov), Review Statistics (\sysstats), Examine Sense-Performance Consistency (\sysspc), and Multi-View Integration (\sysinteg).
+The first three subsystems are associated with the three observations we discovered regarding the inherent nature of the cheat identification process in \autoref{sec: Fact OBS}. \sysinteg integrates the results derived from the above three subsystems, just as humans integrate the three aspects collectively.

 Aligned with \textbf{OBS.1}, \syspov thoroughly examines a player's time-series operations within a match.